Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Irina Kozorog, Shutterstock

-Two conditions you’ll want to keep an eye out for when the queen is delivering are interrupted and difficult births.
-Interrupted births are typically a condition the human owner causes.
+Interrupted births can be caused by stress or presence of unfamiliar humans.
 This can make it so the mother stops straining, and because of this, they won’t deliver the remaining kittens right away.

 During this time, the queen will nurse, eat, and use the litter box like normal.
 However, they should resume delivering kittens within 24–36 hours.
 If they don’t resume delivering during this time, you need to take them to a vet right away.

-A difficult birth occurs when the queen struggles to deliver a kitten.
+However, it’s very important to differentiate this normal process from a difficult birth, when the queen struggles to deliver a kitten.
 This can happen if the kitten is too large or is positioned improperly in the birth canal.
-Signs to look out for are if the queen is actively straining for more than 20 minutes without producing a kitten, or if you actively see a kitten stuck and only partially delivered.
+Signs to look out for are if the queen is actively straining for more than 20 minutes without producing a kitten, or if you see a kitten stuck and only partially delivered.

 If the queen is having a difficult birth, you should notice obvious signs of distress and exhaustion.
 Furthermore, during a difficult birth, you need to take the queen to a vet right away or it can quickly become a life-threatening condition for both the queen and the remaining kittens.